MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 AG: *Preternatural* is your latest album.
 It seems to be getting some pretty good press and it's very well received.
 Have you been touring?
 What's been the activity around the album?
 {: .interviewer }

-HM: We did our first big coast-to-coast tour of Canada, we'd been there the season before but in this case we started at [Fanfest&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Stan_Rogers_Folk_Festival)--would you technically say that it's in [Cape Breton&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Cape_Breton_Island)?
+HM: We did our first big coast-to-coast tour of Canada, we'd been there the season before but in this case we started at [Fanfest&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Stan_Rogers_Folk_Festival)--would you technically say that it's in [Cape Breton&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Cape_Breton_Island)?
 {: .interviewee }

 OA: I don't know, I don't think so.
 {: .interviewee }

-HM: Then we did [Montreal Jazz Festival&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Montreal_International_Jazz_Festival), which was incredible.
-Then we went all the way across to [Vancouver&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Vancouver) and [Vancouver Island&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Vancouver_Island).
+HM: Then we did [Montreal Jazz Festival&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Montreal_International_Jazz_Festival), which was incredible.
+Then we went all the way across to [Vancouver&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Vancouver) and [Vancouver Island&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Vancouver_Island).
 {: .interviewee }

 OA: We're still touring it now, we've got a European leg coming up.
 Because we did the tour of Canada last year and around the release and we're doing a series of UK festivals and the European ones this time out.
-It was nice, as well, for the *Preternatural* campaign, the welcoming in of it, we sold out the [Union Chapel&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Union_Chapel,_Islington) in London, which was a big deal for us.
+It was nice, as well, for the *Preternatural* campaign, the welcoming in of it, we sold out the [Union Chapel&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Union_Chapel,_Islington) in London, which was a big deal for us.
 It's one of those amazing venues that you always want to play at.
 I've been to several gigs there as a kid, seeing bands, so to actually sell it out it was... it's this amazing, Gothic-style building, it's really eerie and dark...
 {: .interviewee }

 HM: It's a beautiful church, massive stained-glass window...